-Aid:Tech named the 2019 Humanitarian Partner Organization of the Year by the Disaster Services Corporation SVDP-USA
+AID:Tech Named the 2019 Humanitarian Partner Organization of the Year by the Disaster Services Corporation SVDP-USA

-WASHINGTON, DISTRICT OF COLUMBIA, UNITED STATES, September 11, 2019 /EINPresswire.com/ -- On Friday, August 29th, the Disaster Services Corporation St. Vincent de Paul USA (DSC) awarded the 2019 Sam Carocci Humanitarian Disaster Relief Award to Aid:Tech for its support of DSC’s disaster recovery work after the deadly impact of Hurricanes Harvey, Irma, and Michael.
+WASHINGTON, D.C., UNITED STATES, September 12, 2019 /EINPresswire.com/ -- On Friday, August 29th, the Disaster Services Corporation St. Vincent de Paul USA (DSC) awarded the 2019 Sam Carocci Humanitarian Disaster Relief Award to Aid:Tech for its support of DSC’s disaster recovery work after the deadly impact of Hurricanes Harvey, Irma, and Michael.

 The award ceremony took place at the opening luncheon of the Society of St. Vincent de Paul’s Annual Assembly at the Gaylord Mountain Resort in Denver, Colorado.
 The Sam Carocci Humanitarian Award is given each year to an outstanding organization in disaster relief and recovery.